Monday, 19 April 2010

 A wonderful day spent touring the sites of New Brunswick, a truly bilingual state.
 This State is more in keeping with Northern Ireland than elsewhere, don’t know what it is with us humans don’t seem to be happy unless we’re in some sort of conflict.
 However Stephen’s Coatbridge twang made me feel quite at home.

-Facebook Page and get instant Updates on our Prize, Lectures, Conferences and Current Projects taking place at Hand and Lock!!
+Click here to become a fan of our Facebook Page and get instant Updates on our Prize, Lectures, Conferences and Current Projects taking place at Hand and Lock!!